Kryptor uses strong, fast, and modern cryptographic algorithms.

 Kryptor always encrypts files in chunks of 16 KiB, whereas age will not chunk the file if it is less than 64 KiB in size, which leaks the file size.

-Age supports SSH keys, ASCII armor, and various other features for more advanced users.
+Age supports SSH keys, ASCII armor, and a few other features for more advanced users.
 However, age keys are still recommended over SSH keys because using SSH keys allows someone to track files that are encrypted to a specific public key.

 Kryptor is written in C#, whereas age is written in Go, although they are both garbage-collected languages.